 I have one final thought that I’d like to share.
 Investment positioning is what we’re talking about and how the stock market affects you and your investment positioning.

 But investments can affect every other area of your financial life.
-It can affect your taxes, your cash flow, your retirement income, etc. Everything is affected by each other.
+It can affect your taxes, your cash flow, your retirement income, etc.

 At Bertram Financial we have a webinar called Dream Retirement 101 webinar where we talk through how to make sure that all areas are coordinated and working together for you.